 Whatcom Community College’s bachelor of applied science (BAS) degree in IT networking - cybersecurity includes courses infused with security topics and embedded certificates of proficiency in cloud computing, industrial control systems (SCADA), mobile technologies, and web development.
 The curriculum aligns with specific focus areas defined by the National Security Agency / Department of Homeland Security as part of their Center of Academic Excellence (CAE) program.
-Additionally, curriculum builds off of the National Initiative for Cybersecurity Education’s (NICE) Cybersecurity Workforce Framework and the Department of Labor’s (DOL) Cybersecurity Competency Model.
-As such the program will help meet the national shortage of cybersecurity professionals.
+Additionally, curriculum builds off of the National Initiative for Cybersecurity Education’s (NICE) Cybersecurity Workforce Framework and the Department of Labor’s (DOL) Cybersecurity Competency Model; as such, the program helps meet the national shortage of cybersecurity professionals.

-Furthermore, Whatcom Community College was named a National Cyberdefense Resource Center by the NSA, and is the host institution of two National Science Foundation grants to assist community colleges and universities with cybersecurity education program development and improvement (CyberWatch West and C5 Colleges).
+- The host institution of two National Science Foundation grants to assist community colleges and universities with cybersecurity education program development and improvement (NCyTE and C5 Colleges)

 These designations help our students as they enter the workforce, conveying they graduated from a program nationally recognized for its excellence and alignment to the highest information security standards.